guaguabujianle/MGraphDTA/README.md

 # MGraphDTA: Deep Multiscale Graph Neural Network for Explainable Drug-target binding affinity Prediction

 ## Note
-The concordance index (CI) is an important metric for performance evaluation of DTA prediction.
-However, the implementation of CI for DeepDTA and GraphDTA are inefficient.
-Here, we implement it in a high-efficiency way.
-Please see regression/metrics.py for details.
-Due to the lower computational cost of our implementation, you can also try to incorporate CI into the loss function to optimize it.
+The Concordance Index (CI) plays a crucial role in evaluating the performance of drug-target affinity (DTA) predictions.
+Despite its importance, the current implementations within DeepDTA and GraphDTA models suffer from inefficiencies.
+In this work, we have developed a high-efficiency approach to calculate the CI, detailed in regression/metrics.py.
+Our optimized method significantly reduces computational costs, making it feasible to integrate CI directly into the loss function for optimization purposes.

 ## Dataset